 You may think you don’t know how to write a best man speech, but the good news is this: it’s nowhere near as tricky most people believe.
 By following Papier’s simple best man speech template, and taking note of our dos and don’ts, you’ll be well on your way to mastering the microphone and delivering an all-time classic…

 The Rambler.
 We’ve all witnessed one.
 With no plan and no notes, he meanders from one subject to the next, losing more of his audience as he goes.
 Thirty seconds on how the newlyweds met, 10 minutes on some obscure story from school and…hang on, how has got on to discussing the quality of the canapés?

 No one wants to fall into that trap.
 And the first step to avoiding it is to think about the structure of your best man speech.
 Before you start writing it, map it out into sections – try writing each of them down, as headings.
 It’ll make everything else a whole lot easier.
 And it’ll also mean your speech sounds like a speech – something you’ve crafted rather than a spur-of-the-moment stream of consciousness.

 But what sections should you include?
 Well, to help you on your way, the Papier team have come up with a foolproof best man speech template.
 Follow our structure to the letter, or use it as your starting point – either way, you won’t go too far wrong:

 While you might consider yourself a living legend and the (second) most important man at the wedding, chances are Dave and Gloria from next door have never seen you before in their lives.

 So, first things first: introduce yourself.
-And while you’re at it, some gentle humour in your opening line won’t go amiss (take a look at our best man speech examples further down).
+And while you’re at it, some gentle humor in your opening line won’t go amiss (take a look at our best man speech examples further down).
 It’ll put your audience at ease and get them smiling from the start.

 Or two.
 We’re programmed as humans to love storytelling, and a good tale is what a lot of the guests will be waiting for.